 How to Make an Irish Beef Stew

-Step 1: Into a dutch oven or stock pot, add half of the avocado oil, and heat over medium high heat (level 6-7).
-Add beef to the pot, leaving space so that it doesn’t become crowded, so the beef browns instead of steams.
+Step 1: Into a dutch oven or stock pot, add half of the avocado oil, and heat over medium-high heat (level 6-7).
+Toss beef cubes into the pot, leaving space so that it doesn’t become crowded, so the beef browns instead of steams.
 The browned beef will add a lot of flavor to the stew.
 Turn the beef, and allow to brown on all sides, then remove from the pan, adding more meat until all of it is browned.

-Step 2: Into the empty pot, add the remaining avocado oil, onions, and garlic.
+Step 2: Into the empty pot, leave the browned bits, and add the remaining avocado oil, onions, and garlic.
 Reduce heat to level 5, and allow the vegetables to soften.